 Coschedule says, “Your content marketing lives and dies based on the success of your CTA.
 It determines if people take your content and bounce out on their merry way, never to return, or if they leap for the bait and go further into your sales funnel.
 Knowing how to write a call to action that hooks your reader’s interest is key to your content’s survival.”

 Adding calls to action to Pins makes them actionable, creates more engagement, and guides people toward your intended action from the Pin you’ve created.
 A few examples are:

-[click_to_tweet tweet=”A call to action or CTA as it’s commonly known is a phrase that inspires action.
-Think verbs like download, grow, join, or learn.” quote=”A call to action or CTA as it’s commonly known is a phrase that inspires action.
-Think verbs like download, grow, join, or learn.” theme=”style1″]
+#clickthroughfordownloadA call to action or CTA as it's commonly known is a phrase that inspires action.
+Think verbs like download, grow, join, or learn.
+Click To Tweet

 Consider WHY you’re adding this new Pin to Pinterest and craft a CTA that will boost your goals.

 2. Create a community with your Pinterest hashtag

 Have a wonderful Facebook Group or customer group that you love, why not create a Pinterest hashtag?
 If multiple people use the same hashtag, it could gain popularity and gain more impressions much like trending hashtags on Twitter or Instagram.

 Clicking on the hashtag will help you track the activity on Pinterest and be able to RePin from your community.
 Community over competition ensures everyone’s Pins will do better.